How being a ‘gray rock’ can protect you against narcissists | KRDO

 And that is rarer: About 1% of the population has the disorder, Campbell added.

-Narcissists are divided into three categories: overt, covert and community, Malkin said.
+Narcissists are divided into three categories: overt, covert and communal, Malkin said.

 The overt narcissist is what you might typically think of: an openly arrogant person whose sense of self revolves around feeling better than others.

-Note: Correction: A previous version of this story incorrectly stated the term for communal narcissists.